 Tenby Boxing Day Swim

-Welcome to the 43rd Tenby Boxing Day Swim!
+Looking Forward to the 44th Tenby Boxing Day Swim 2014!

-These are Skanda Vale Hospice; the Rudy Trust; the Ehlers-Danlos Syndrome (EDS) charity and the District Brownies Centenary Appeal.
+The swim’s nominated charities are Skanda Vale Hospice; The Rudy Trust; the Ehlers-Danlos Syndrome charity and the District Brownies Centenary Appeal.

 To download a sponsor form, visit our sponsor form page.

 Tenby Boxing Day Swim started in 1970 and has snowballed into Tenby’s main Christmas attraction.
 With around 600 swimmers and thousands of onlookers each year, this fantastic spectacle is not to be missed.
 With everyone swimming for charity, Boxing Day in Tenby is a surefire way to carry on the fun at Christmas.
 A roaring bonfire greets the emerging swimmers and everyone of them receives a medal for their bravery.
 As the swim goes from strength to strength each year, the event grows with canoes, raft racing and much more before the great immersion at 11.30am.
 Come and meet your friends on the North Beach this Boxing Day, give generously to the local charities and enjoy all the fun of the beach.